 Google Visits Put-in-Bay With Video Crew

-On September 14th, a video crew from Rootwood Films of New York City has requested Google Visits Put-in-Bay at the invitation of Megabits Island Internet or Mi2 (www.mi2wifi.com).
+On September 14th, a video crew from Rootwood Films of New York City requested Google Visits Put-in-Bay at the invitation of Megabits Island Internet or Mi2 (www.mi2wifi.com).
 Google provides Megabits with cloud services that automate control of their new LTE radio system operating the “Citizens Broadband Radio Service” or CBRS.
-Google was looking for CBRS customers like Megabits to highlight in a
+Google sought CBRS customers like Megabits to highlight in a promotional video.

-promotional video.
-Megabits responded by describing the “unique island setting” of Put-in-Bay and was selected as one of the three companies in the United States that Google will use in the video.
-Last year you may remember we reported that Put-in-Bay Was To Receive Upgraded Internet Speeds & Services.
+Megabits responded by describing Put-in-Bay’s “unique island setting” and was selected as one of the three companies in the United States that Google will use in the video.
+Last year you may remember, we reported that Put-in-Bay Was To Receive Upgraded Internet Speeds & Services.

-The FCC gave Google authorization to begin initial commercial deployment of CBRS nationally on September 16.
-Megabits have awaited this authorization for months as this means it can now provide high-speed Internet connectivity to South Bass and Middle Bass Island homeowners who currently have little or no Internet access.
-Megabits is one of the first companies in the nation to use CBRS LTE technology that can penetrate more of the dense foliage on the Islands.
-With this news, Megabits is now busy seeking residential subscribers and installing year-round wireless Internet service in homes all over South Bass and Middle Bass
+The FCC authorized Google to begin the initial commercial deployment of CBRS nationally on September 16.
+Megabits have awaited this authorization for months, which means it can now provide high-speed Internet connectivity to South Bass and Middle Bass Island homeowners with little or no Internet access.
+Megabits are one of the first companies in the nation to use CBRS LTE technology that can penetrate more of the dense foliage on the Islands.
+With this news, Megabits is now seeking residential subscribers and installing year-round wireless Internet service in homes all over South Bass and Middle Bass Islands.

 Google Visits Put-in-Bay And Interviews Locals